 Welcome to the Industrial Heritage Network HAMPSHIRE (IHNH) page!

-The Hampshire Industrial Archaeology Network has been operating for a few years and has now joined the Industrial Heritage Networks family as the Industrial Heritage Network Hampshire (IHNH).
+The Hampshire Industrial Archaeology Network (HIAN) has been operating for a few years and has now joined the Industrial Heritage Networks family as the Industrial Heritage Network Hampshire (IHNH).

 Eling Tide Mill Experience brings together hundreds of years of local, industrial and natural history in one site.
 The Grade II* Listed Eling Tide Mill is one of the UK’s last two mills regularly harnessing the power of the tide to make flour.
 Adjacent is the Visitor Centre where visitors can explore the history of the mill and its area.
 Outside are beautiful walks and opportunities to spot wading wildlife from Bartley Water Boardwalk around the millpond and from the shoreline at Goatee Beach.